 First of all, it is possible to help our family, neighbours and friends 70 years of age and older by going shopping, since they are being asked to stay home.
 To respond to the crisis situation, community organizations need volunteers more than ever.
 If you have time to offer, register on the Je Bénévole platform.
 An increase in the number of volunteers will make it possible to maintain essential services, often offered to vulnerable clienteles.
 This is also the time to support local purchasing.
 The "Achat local dans Vaudreuil-Soulanges" initiative launched on March 25 by Développement Vaudreuil-Soulanges and the Vaudreuil-Soulanges Chamber of Commerce and Industry highlights the offers of local merchants through a Facebook page, the LOCALI-T application (available on App Store and Google Play) and a geolocalized directory of businesses.
 The economic impact of the pandemic will be significant.
 This is the time to support our local entrepreneurs by buying local.

 On march 13, 2020, the Gouvernement du Québec adopted an Order in Council that declares a health emergency throughout Québec’s territory.
 This exceptional measure empowers the government to implement an array of measures to protect the health of the population.
+There is now community transmission of the virus in all regions of Quebec and these weeks will be critical.

 Consult the government of Québec's website for all the details about Coronavirus and the actual situation in Québec.